caleberi/Firewatch/README.md

 #### 2. Configure Prometheus

 Ensure your Prometheus server is running and accessible.
-Update your configuration to allow firewatch to scrape necessary targets.
+Update your configuration to allow Firewatch to scrape necessary targets.

 #### 3. Install Dependencies